 Key Date Coin Mintage

 The 1969-S Doubled Die Lincoln Cent represents a significant rarity with very limited distribution.
-It appears that the error was discovered very shortly after the die was placed into production and stuck very few pieces before it was taken out of production and presumably destroyed.
-The variety was discovered in July 1970 meaning that a few coins managed to escape the mint and reach circulation, with the variety first reported in July 1970.
+It appears that the mistake was discovered very shortly after the die was placed into service and stuck only a few pieces before it was removed from production and presumably destroyed.
+A few coins managed to escape the mint and reach circulation, with the variety first reported in July 1970.

 Since the initial discovery, very few additional examples of the variety have turned up.
-In the last few decades a few have been found in unsearched rolls, but as can be expected, the number is extremely small.
-Some estimates of the total number of examples known range to as high as 40 (based on certification numbers of both PCGS and NGC combined) but this number may be optimistic.
+Over the past few decades, a handful have been uncovered within unsearched rolls.
+Some estimates of the total number of examples known range as high as 40 (based on certification numbers of both PCGS and NGC combined) but this number may be optimistic.

-One of the highest graded examples was found in an unsearched roll of 1969-S Doubled Die Lincoln Cents in 2007.
-Such unsearched rolls have become increasing scarce each year as collectors have opened them to search for the rare variety.
-Once these rolls disappear from the market we might not see another increase of the population of this mega rarity for a long time to come.
+In 2007, one of the highest graded examples of the variety was found within an unsearched roll.
+Such rolls have become increasing scarce each year as collectors have opened them to hunt for the rare variety.

 Finest Known and Values

 Besides the small number of uncirculated pieces, most of the other certified 1969-S Doubled Die Lincoln Cents grade AU with brown surfaces.
-This indicates that they circulated for a short time before they were discovered and pulled from circulation.
-The value of these truly depends on the eye-appeal of each individual coin although auction records indicate that a nice mid-grade AU sells for approximately $35,000 when offered at auction.
-For a modern coin this certainly is a tremendous amount which is not easily surpassed by any other variety.
+This indicates that the coins circulated for a short time before they were discovered and pulled from circulation.
+The value of these truly depends on the eye-appeal of each individual coin although auction records indicate that a nice mid-grade AU sells for approximately $20,000 to $30,000.
+For a modern coin, this certainly is a tremendous amount which is not easily surpassed by any other variety.